pilotier/lift-splat-shoot/Readme_AWS.md

 ### Setting up the Jupyter Notebook to run on the EC2 VM.

+**Note**: The EC2 instance must be mounted with the Security Group with SSH, HTTP, HTTPS, and Custom TCP (8888) ports before running the jupyter notebook.
+This can be done by navigating to the Security Groups section and adding inbound outbound rules for the above mentioned protocols.

   * To create a jupyter configuration file, Type in ```jupyter notebook --generate-config```.
   * A password for the notebook needs to be created which can be done using the IPython library.